ianjazz246/mobile-studentvue/README.md

 # mobilestudentvue
-A really simple and thus terrible fix of StudentVUE squishing assignment details on mobile devices.
+A really simple and as a result terrible fix of StudentVUE squishing assignment details on mobile devices.